Close Menu

 • Capitalization does NOT matter

 • Choose your keywords effectively!
+And use as many as possible and then narrow down.

 • Evaluate your source: read it, check for bias!
 Use the 5ws-of-website-evaluation